 I've never done archery before.
 Are your lessons suitable for me?

 The lessons are suitable for most people over the age of 10 and adults of all ages who can follow simple instructions.
 Most people who do our course have never done archery before, or have had a taste of archery at school, on holiday or at scout/guide camps etc and want to try a bit more.

 Do children have to be accompanied by an adult?

 Juniors under 16 must be accompanied by a responsible adult and cannot be left alone without the express permission of the club.
-The adult doesnt have to take part, as long as they say "my my, thats good" at the appropriate points.
-Non participating adults might want to bring a chair or something comfortable to sit on.
+The adult doesnt have to take part, as long as they say "my my, thats good" and "well done" at the appropriate points.
+Non participating adults might want to bring a folding chair or something comfortable to sit on.

 What will I learn from your lessons?

 On our lessons, you will learn to shoot safely and effectively with a basic archery technique.
 You'll also learn about scoring systems we use and the different types of bow used for pleasure and competition today and even the different types of archery.
 You didnt know there are different types of archery?
 You do now!